MrYsLab/python_banyan/docs/one_gpio_demos.md

 ### Killing All The Processes

-To kill all the processes on both computers, open another terminal window on your pc and type blk (the Banyan Launch Killer):
+To kill all the computers' processes, open another terminal window on your pc and type blk (the Banyan Launch Killer):
 ```
 $ blk